zcolburn/SimplifyStats/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is an update made to handle a change to the random sampling method dependency.
+* This update is to account for changes to dplyr's 'bind_cols' function.
-* Additional functionality was added to both functions with the option to return output in two formats.

 ## Reverse dependencies